Updated: 17/09/2025

 Read our guide to the different types of flexibility market, including demand response

-What is the demand response network code?
+What is the EU network code on demand response?

 Network codes give network or system operators a system of rules to follow.